darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 }
 ```

 An oracle actor has two (asynchronous) methods: one for asking questions (about the actor's topic), and one for teaching new facts.
 For this tutorial, we have made the simplification that the oracle only returns numeric answers (like temperatures or prices).
-When the oracle does not know the answer to a question, it will return [42](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_(42)), the answer to the ultimate question.
+When the oracle does not know the answer to a question, it will return 42, the answer to the [ultimate question](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_(42)).

 # Implementation